nguyenanhtuan1102/fashion-item-image-classification/README.md

 ### 8. Evaluate the model:

-The final model's performance is evaluated on the testing data using model.evaluate, and the loss and accuracy are printed.
+The final model's performance is evaluated on the testing data using ```model.evaluate```, and the loss and accuracy are printed.

 ``` bash
 test_loss, test_acc = model.evaluate(X_test, y_test_label)